Paris Metro Line 3bis: Expansion of Line 3

 Entrance to the station Saint-Fargeau, with its characteristic architecture, circa 1920.

 The work was nearly finished before the start of World War I, during which it ground to a halt.
 The project was returned to the CMP on 23 February 1920, but work did not resume immediately; the CMP waited for the city to provide the necessary funds that had been granted in the new 1920 convention.
 The final work was completed in December 1920.

 Although originally planned, the plan for trains on line 7 to continue to Porte des Lilas was eventually abandoned, as trains on line 3 provided an adequate service on this branch (at the time, as Line 11 wasn't opened until 1935).
 Nevertheless, in order to connect lines 3 and 7, a shuttle was planned to run through the north connecting tunnel, later named la voie navette.
 The Sprague-Thomson variant of rolling stock serviced this tunnel, taken from line 2.
 This variant measured 10.85 m in length and consisted of one train powered by two motors.
-With these changes, the voie des Fêtes tunnel and the Haxo station were left unused: the former serving as a train shed and the latter being left to this day inaccessible to the public.
+With these changes, the voie des Fêtes tunnel and Haxo station were left unused: the former serving as a train shed and the latter being left to this day inaccessible to the public.
 The Gambetta – Porte des Lilas section and the shuttle were inaugurated on 27 November 1921.

 The shuttle ceased operation on 3 September 1939 as part of the World War II service cutbacks.